 - Start Email Blast to Go Out After Article is Live

 - Open Email Marketing Program

 - Start New Campaign or Copy Last Campaign

 As you can see, these are some of the tasks on my list for today.
-Obviously I am on #7 – ‘Write article for blog’.
-Hopefully this adds a little clarity to what should be included when recording Processes and Systems.
+Obviously, I am on #7 – ‘Write an article for a blog’.
+Hopefully, this adds a little clarity to what should be included when recording Processes and Systems.
 The more detailed the better.

 All of these ‘lists’ of tasks will then be included in a Company Operations Manual.
 More than likely, if you are really busy, you should contract this out to be prepared or if you are hiring someone or already have a team member(s) you could assign one of them to prepare your operations manual.

 Any training time needed for a new employee or contracted team member will cut down significantly by an Operations Manual.
 It is especially helpful when you cannot be available every minute to answer questions.
 The manual will provide information that is easily available to any team member of the company to access so they will be able to perform the task involved.

 All team members should easily be able to follow all of the processes in place within the manual.
 If these are prepared and provided for the new team member then it should not take long for them to acclimate to their new work.
 They will be an integral part of the team before you know it.